The Captive (1915 film): Notable people

-The Famous Players-Lasky Corporation
+The Famous Players–Lasky Corporation

-The director, Cecil B. DeMille, and producer, Jesse L. Lasky, are both associated with Famous Players-Lasky Corporation, dubbed “the world’s greatest motion picture enterprise, … [for] it is the organization which has made the motion picture”, its membership included President Adolph Zukor, First Vice President Jesse L. Lasky, Director-General Cecil B. DeMille, Vice Presidents Frank A. Garbott and Walter E. Greene, Treasurer Arthur S. Friend, and Secretary Elek J. Ludvigh.
+The director, Cecil B. DeMille, and producer, Jesse L. Lasky, are both associated with Famous Players–Lasky Corporation, dubbed “the world’s greatest motion picture enterprise, … [for] it is the organization which has made the motion picture”, its membership included President Adolph Zukor, First Vice President Jesse L. Lasky, Director-General Cecil B. DeMille, Vice Presidents Frank A. Garbott and Walter E. Greene, Treasurer Arthur S. Friend, and Secretary Elek J. Ludvigh.
 Together, they churned out 731 feature films, and 363 single-reel shorts in conjunction with Paramount.
 They did this between the years of 1916 and 1919.
 Blanche Sweet starred in 19 of the films produced by this organization.

 Blanche Sweet

-Paramount utilized Sweet's star power to lure audiences into their late-spring release.
+Paramount used Sweet's star power to lure audiences into their late-spring release.
 They claimed their films were just as great as Broadway stage productions, yet with a never ending season.
 The praise from the press could partially be due to Sweet's familiarity with her co-star, House Peters, as they worked together on another film called Warrens of Virginia.
 Warrens of Virginia was directed and produced by the same team.
 Additionally, Motion Picture News claimed that “Blanche Sweet has scored the greatest success of her entire career in the photodramatization.”
 The sets and scenes were described as “elaborate … [and] produced with extreme realism.”
 DeMille's obsession with realism backfired when an extra, Charles Chandler, was shot and killed by a gun used as a prop on set.
 Later on, Blanche Sweet confessed that DeMille encouraged extras to use real bullets instead of blanks to create more realistic battle scenes.

 Sweet was not a fan of DeMille off screen.
 She starred in two feature films with DeMille (The Captive and Warrens of Virginia) and had a negative experience during both.
 She described her time with DeMille as “‘... a terrible time’ ... [she] was terrified of him.”
 Sweet felt he was strange, but DeMille spun the story to make it sound like he was the one terrified of her.
 Although Sweet and DeMille didn’t quite click, she had a much better experience with his brother, William C. DeMille, “who, ‘had a more subtle way of doing things.’”
 She worked with William on three films, The Ragamuffin, The Blacklist, and The Sowers.
 These films were all released in 1916.
 DeMille then continued on to direct 70 more films throughout his career.

 Cecil B. DeMille

 Jeanie MacPherson acted in several of Cecil B. DeMille films and "became his favorite screenwriter.
 “Macpherson came to the Lasky studio after being fired from Universal for going over schedule on one of her short productions.”
 MacPherson and DeMille worked well together, mostly due to their love of melodrama.
-In this example of their work, it's apparent that The Captive was designed with the intention of reusing costumes from an earlier film called The Unafraid.
+In this example of their work, it is apparent that The Captive was designed with the intention of reusing costumes from an earlier film called The Unafraid.
 Both films share the same Eastern European setting and both leading ladies fall in love with their enemies.